0xch4z/selectr/docs/key-path-notation.md

 ## Introduction

 This document is the primary reference for Key-path notation as it relates to selectr.
-This document is intended to informally describe each language construct and their use with selectr.
+This document is intended to informally describe each language construct and its use with selectr.

 The basic lexical structure is: